Disabled people do not need to pay VAT on most disability equipment or adaptions made to equipment for their use.

 Discounted computers

-Get Online @ Home is a Microsoft backed scheme to provide affordable and easy to use computers.
+Get Online @ Home is an initiative run by a number of computer suppliers to provide affordable and easy to use refurbished computers.

 Desktops and Laptops are available at discounted prices starting from £95 for people receiving certain benefits and charities.
 This includes Disability Living Allowance and the Disability element of Working Tax Credits.